 STEM, it seems simple enough…Science, Technology, Engineering, and Math.
 We have been teaching these subjects since we can remember.
 So, why is STEM so important in the classroom these days?
 What strategies do we need to include in our STEM classroom to make them true STEM lessons?

 How can your Promethean solution take STEM instruction to the next level?

 We have taken the guesswork out of designing an immersive STEM learning experience for your classroom.
 Our professional development team, with over 140 years of combined teaching experience, has researched and tested the best STEM products to use with Promethean products.

 At the core of our STEM classroom solution is our ActivPanel, which allows you to connect devices and content, making engagement easy for both teachers and students.
-We’ve bundled the ActivPanel with some of the most engaging STEM products and apps out there to provide you with a guide on how to use these products in your classrooms today.

 What teaching strategies should I include in my STEM classroom?

 STEM lessons should feel similar to science lessons and experiments.
 After all, genuine science experiences are hands-on and inquiry-based.
 But here are some strategies to keep in mind that make a lesson a true STEM lesson.

 - The teacher should be the facilitator.

 How does this happen?
 Ask for your students’ observations, guide them to elaborate on the information, give tips and pointers along the way; and most importantly, allow them to fix their own mistakes together rather than handing them the answer on a silver platter.

 - Keep the lesson all about real-world problem-based learning.